rubrikinc/azure-storage-blob-go/README.md

 This repository contains the open source Blob SDK for Go.
 The [File SDK][File SDK] and [Queue SDK][Queue SDK] are also available.

+**Rubrik Modification**: We build the support for [customer provided encryption key](https://azure.microsoft.com/en-us/blog/customer-provided-keys-with-azure-storage-service-encryption/?cdn=disable) within the Go SDK.
+This is built on the branch 0.7.0 on branch customer_encryption_key_070.

 ## Features
 * Blob Storage
 	* Create/List/Delete Containers